 Those who read my Top 10 of 2017 article towards the end of last year will note that I describe it as a horrible year for films.
-Whilst there were the odd gem here and there, such as each of my top three (John Wick 2, Hacksaw Ridge and A Ghost Story for the record), it was largely a below average year, especially when compared to 2016.
+Whilst there was the odd gem here and there, such as each of my top three (John Wick 2, Hacksaw Ridge and A Ghost Story for the record), it was largely a below-average year, especially when compared to 2016.

 So heading into this year I wasn’t overly optimistic and out of the first four movies I watched during 2018 I only liked one, but as the year has gone on I have been genuinely surprised about how many great (not good) movies there have been.
 Granted, there have been some stinkers, such as “A Wrinkle in Time”, “Downsizing” and “The Guernsey Literary and Potato Peel Pie Society”, but comparatively this is a much better year.

 To make it easier for me to rank at the end of the year I’ve already given each film a score, meaning I can simply sort them at the end of 2018 and make the list a lot quicker to compile.
 Without revealing what my favourite film of the year so far is, films such as “A Quiet Place”, “Three Billboards Outside Ebbing, Missouri”, “The Shape of Water” and “Avengers: Infinity War” have already achieved a higher score than I would have given to my favourite film of 2017.
 I haven’t seen anything even close to how much I loved “Captain Fantastic” in 2016, but it is still a promising start to the year.